AI Chatbots for Websites – Oops! 7 Mistakes to Avoid

 What is an AI Chatbot?

-AI Chatbot software understands language outside of pre-programmed commands.
+This software understands language outside of pre-programmed commands.
 It learns by analyzing volumes of data, applying algorithms, and using the results to program responses.
 Over time, bots are “trained” to understand context through several complex algorithms that involve tagging certain words and phrases.
 The keyword learning curve is steep, but AI Chatbot technology is up to the task.

 AI Chatbot tools are leveraged by several different business industries, ranging from e-commerce to manufacturing to healthcare.
 It has been widely adopted by customer support teams in particular, as customers love how quickly and efficiently bots can answer questions and resolve issues.
 Companies even use it via text/SMS messages and on the Telegram platform.